Appeals & Writs of Habeas Corpus Overturn Your Criminal Conviction

 Appeals in Texas are not new trials—they do not involve presenting new evidence or calling witnesses.
 Instead, the appellate court’s role is to review the legal proceedings from your original trial to look for specific mistakes or due process violations.

-What are Valid Grounds for an Appeal in Houston?
+Grounds for an Appeal in Houston

 There are several arguments I can present as your appeals attorney in Houston to help overturn your case on appeal, including: